Should I use mouthwash?

 What mouthwash is best?

-There’s a lot of mouthwashes with a range of ingredients available on the market.
+There are a lot of mouthwashes with a range of ingredients available on the market.
 Which one is best for you depends on your individual needs, but it can be smart to avoid ingredients that can irritate; like alcohol.
 By counselling with your local dental professional, you can get help finding the best mouthwash for you.